 - ELA Reading Anchor 1: Read closely to determine what the text says.
 (The essence of any math word problem!)

 Below is the close reading strategy referenced in Part 1 on crossfitting ELA and Math.
 I used a very similar routine with my students.
-My comments about these steps are in blue!
+My comments about these steps are in green!

 - PUT DOWN your pencil!
 Read the story problem for gist.
 (Too many students start solving the problem before they finish reading it.
 This step forces students to slow down and start to see the problem beginning to end before jumping to a solution.)

 - Retell the story problem in your own words.
 Do you understand what it’s asking you to do?
 Can you draw a picture/sketch?

 - Pick up your pencil.
 Read it again.
 Underline the QUESTION.
 What is being asked of you?
 The main idea is usually the question!
 (Students can have a hard time even identifying the question.
 This step asks them to locate the question, which lets them know the end goal of the problem.
 Taking time to identify this is essential.)